 discuss the situation with an experienced Daytona Beach appellate lawyer

-at the Stepniak & Park.
-Our team works personally with each client
+at The Law Offices of Robert Stepniak.
+Our team works personally with

-Our criminal appeals attorneys, Robert F. Stepniak and Jane S. Park, will
+Our criminal appeals attorney, Robert F. Stepniak, will carefully analyze

 We can explain more about the appeals process during a